tensorflow/docs/site/en/guide/create_op.md

 `InferenceContext::WithValue`; you can specify that an output dimension is the sum / product of two input dimensions using `InferenceContext::Add` and `InferenceContext::Multiply`.
-See the `InferenceContext` class for all of the various shape manipulations you can specify.
+See the `InferenceContext` class for all the various shape manipulations you can specify.
 The following example sets shape of the first output to (n, 3), where first input has shape (n, ...)

 ```c++